brthor/gofer.net.github.io/index.md

         // Queue up a Sample Job
         await taskClient.TaskQueue.Enqueue(() => SampleJobFunction("Hello World!"));

-        // Start the task listener, effectively turning this node into a worker. await taskClient.Listen();
+        // Start the task listener, effectively turning this process into a worker.
+        // NOTE: This will loop endlessly waiting for new tasks. await taskClient.Listen();
     }